hmemcpy/hmemcpy.com/source/_posts/2013-01-30-turning-old-and-busted-asynchronous-code-into-new-asyncawait-enabled-hotness-with-taskcompletionsourcet.md

 And it worked great!
 The caller of `GetPositionAsync` now had a task which he can either `await` (if using .NET 4.5, or in .NET 4.0 using Async Targeting Pack (now known as [Microsoft.Bcl.Async](http://nuget.org/packages/Microsoft.Bcl.Async)), but only if running in Visual Studio 2012), or using plain old methods, available on the Task object.

-However, upon calling this method a second time, an `InvalidOperationException` ***An attempt was made to transition a task to a final state when it had already completed.*** was thrown on the `tcs.SetResult(data)` line.
+However, upon calling this method a second time, an `InvalidOperationException` ***An attempt was made to transition a task to a final state when it had already completed.*** was thrown on the `tcs.SetResult(data)` line.
 It took me a second to realize the bug, can you see it?

 The problem occurred because the event handler was not unsubscribed from, after the task had completed!
 Since the handler is a lambda expression, it captured the variable `tcs` when it was created.
 When we called `GetPositionAsync()` the second time, we made another subscription to the event handler, but when it fired, the first subscription was handled first, attempting to set the result of the **first** `TaskCompletionSource` instance, which had, of course, already finished.